Mendoza, Argentina

 If you are thinking about moving to Mendoza, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Mendoza is generally quite affordable compared to other cities in the country.
-The average cost of renting an apartment in Mendoza is typically around $400 to $600 per month, while the average cost of buying a home is around $100,000," said one expat in Mendoza.
+The average cost of renting an apartment in Mendoza is typically around $400 to $600 per month, while the average cost of buying a home is around $100,000," wrote one member in Mendoza.

 How do I meet people in Mendoza?